 Please note that I do not recommend using this kind of menu for public sites, since it is inaccessible for users with CSS turned off and several mobile browsers.
 Some users also find it difficult to navigate with pull-down menus.
 If you use this kind of menu on a site, make sure that navigation is possible even without the pull-down.

-Here is an example of how such a menu could look like.
-Hover to see it in action.
+Having said that, here is an example of how such a menu could look like.
+Hover the headers below to see it in action.

 How is this done?
 The markup looks like this: